digital-chemistry-laboratory/libdlfind/paper/paper.md

 - Minima
 - Transition states
-- Nudged Elastic Band
-- Dimer method
+- Reaction paths
 - Conical intersections

-The folowing coordinate systems are available:
+The following coordinate systems are available:

-- Cartesian coordinates
-- Mass-weighted Cartesian coordinates
+- (Mass-weighted) Cartesian coordinates
 - Delocalized internal coordinates
 - Hybrid delocalized coordinates

-In addition, constraints in internal coordinates can also be applied.
+In addition, constraints and freezing of atoms is also supported.
 DL-FIND is further optimized for use in QM/MM calculations.

 # Acknowledgements